August 4, 2021. UPDATE

 Stay home until you have been free of a fever for 24 hours and contact your primary care physician or the Student Health Center.

-3. What personal prevention efforts does the district encourage?
+5. What other personal prevention efforts does the district encourage?

 You can find a full list of prevention recommendations at the Student Health Services page